AKC Hound Group

 - Friendliness: Fairly friendly with strangers

-- Trainability: Easy to train
+- Trainability: Can be slightly difficult to train

 - Independence: Not particularly dependent or independent